PDX FC: History

+On February 13, 2023, USL W League announced PDX FC as an expansion club for the 2023 season.
+The side competes in the Northwest Division against Lane United FC, Capital FC Atletica, Oly Town FC, and United PDX.

 Club culture

 Supporters

-The Black Hearts Union officially formed in 2019 to support the then-NPSL side PDX FC; but it was in 2021 when the club began playing in USL2 that the group started gaining traction.
-That same year PDX FC went supporter-owned, & the vast majority of the SG's members are stakeholders in the club.
-They are among the most passionate supporters in USL2's Northwest Division, often attracting the most away support in the conference and enter opposing side's home fields with a punk rock attitude that screams with snot-nosed indifference, "we're going to be louder, more obnoxious, and more fun than you."
+The Black Hearts Union supporters' group formed in 2019 to support the then-NPSL side PDX FC, and grew in 2021 when the club began playing in USL2 and became supporter-owned.
+Most of the supporters group's members are stakeholders in the club.
 Black Hearts Union joined the Independent Supporters' Council in 2022.